module specification

 Balance of independent study and scheduled teaching activity

-You will reflect on your learning which will contribute towards your online Professional Development Journal (PDJ).
+Students will reflect on their learning, which will contribute towards their online Professional Development Journals (PDJ).

 Learning outcomes

-4. Generate and present solutions using a data visualisation tools.
+4. generate and present solutions using data-visualisation tools.

 Bibliography

 There is no single text currently in publication that provides a comprehensive coverage of all aspects of this module.
-There are several books which cover various parts of the module in some detail, and these are listed in the core text list.
+There are several books which cover various parts of the module in some detail, and these are listed in the online reading list below: